 In line with accounting standards and the Code, it has been determined that maintained schools (excluding academies) meet the definition of entities controlled by the Council.
-The 2014/15 Code requires the Council to account for school income and expenditure as well as assets, liabilities and reserves within the single entity accounts in so far as these are material.
+Rather than produce Group Accounts, school income and expenditure as well as assets, liabilities and reserves of each school are recognised within the Councils single entity accounts.